-Get ready to be the hostess with the mostess.
-At this time next year, the Junior League of Omaha’s fourth cookbook A Century of Serving hits shelves, giving you a guide to hosting a memorable meal for any occasion.
+Get ready to be the hostess with the mostest.
+At this time next year, the Junior League of Omaha’s fourth cookbook, A Century of Serving, will hit shelves, giving you a guide to hosting a memorable meal for any occasion.

 Normally, Foo would shoot 10-15 recipes over two days.

 “A good photographer is worth every penny, but you must trust their vision,” Jessica said.
 “Josh really has an eye for food photography.
 When you really let him do his thing, you see how inspired he gets by the food itself.
 I think two days went so well because Kendra, Josh and I really were working against the same vision.”

 Holdenried’s favorites from the shoot were the blood orange Moscow mules and Mediterranean panzanella salad.
 “The Moscow mule pictures are some of my favorites, but the panzanella salad tastes amazing.
 I think I ate half of it myself once photography was done,” she said.

 DelaCadena described the bourbon-infused beef tenderloin as “to die for” but said “All the recipes are downright delectable.”
 She also enjoyed photographing the roasted lemon thyme chicken, which to make camera ready, required her to learn how to use a blowtorch.